 Save this article for later, Pin this image to Pinterest

 WARNING!
 The Blue Mountains are stunning.
 Spectacular.
 Gorgeous.
-You will be picking your jaw up from the ground at every lookout you visit.
+You will be picking your jaw up off the ground at every lookout you visit.
 So be prepared to be amazed.
 Even if you do nothing else in the Blue Mountains than drive to a few lookouts you will be gobsmacked.
 I will never forget when I drove my partner to see Govetts Leap.
 His jaw just dropped.
 He was speechless.

 This guide will be continually updated so keep popping back to see what’s new.

-I recommend some time at each place, and if possible go early or later in the afternoon to avoid tourist crowds because these are places you easily accessible ones are the ones that I mention in this guide.
+I recommend some time at each place, and if possible go early or later in the afternoon to avoid tourist crowds because these are places, you easily accessible ones are the ones that I mention in this guide.
 Others are available to those with a 4WD vehicle or hikers.

 The lookouts and places of interest are well signposted so there will be no problem in getting lost.

 The Blue Mountains are abundant with villages from the time you start your climb after crossing the Nepean River.